 What’s the definition of each role?

 Some people at your agency may wear several hats, as they perform more than one role at once.
-My definitions assume a single focus, but I recognize that multi-role employees may wear 2-3 hats; if that applies to your agency, you’ll mix-and-match the responsibilities.
+My definitions assume a single focus, but I recognize that some employees may wear 2–3 hats; if that applies to your agency, you’ll mix-and-match the responsibilities.

 Strategists (below) are a special type of SME that’s highly client-facing.
 Creative Directors, Art Directors, and Technical Directors are each SMEs who have billable-reducing managerial (and sometimes Sales Support) responsibilities.